When boating in open water such as lakes, rivers, ponds, Puget Sound, and the ocean — YOU CAN NEVER BE TOTALLY SAFE, BUT YOU CAN BE BETTER PREPARED.

+When boating in open water such as lakes, rivers, ponds, Puget Sound, and the ocean — you can never be totally safe, but you can be better prepared.
 Completing the mandatory boating education required to safely operate a recreational boat in open water can save your life and potentially those of others.

 Open water is unpredictable, and conditions can change in a matter of seconds!

-Some conditions to be aware of include:
+Unsafe conditions to be aware of include:

-Whether you cruise, sail, kayak, fish, or do yoga on a stand-up paddleboard (SUP), you are responsible to know the laws and basics of boating safety.
+Whether you cruise, sail, kayak, fish, or do yoga on a stand-up paddleboard (SUP) — you are responsible to know the laws and basics of boating safety.

 After successfully completing a boating safety course, the Washington State Parks and Recreation Commission requires the purchase of a $10 Boater Education Card.
 These may be purchased by submitting a Washington State Parks & Recreation Boating Commission Boater Education Card Application (including copy of your completed boating safety course certificate).